Blog & Notes

 Reducing Complexity

-The many lies about reducing complexity, part 2.
+The many lies about reducing complexity,

 A Documentation System